2024 WAFU Zone B U-17 Girls Cup

-The 2024 WAFU Zone B U-17 Women's Cup is the inaugural edition of the WAFU Zone B U17 Women's Cup, the international women's youth football championship contested by the under-17 national teams of the member associations of the West African Football Union Zone B. The tournament took place in Ghana between 12 and 26 December 2024.
+The 2024 WAFU Zone B U-17 Girls Cup is the inaugural edition of the WAFU Zone B U-17 Girls Cup, the international women's youth football championship contested by the under-17 national teams of the member associations of the West African Football Union Zone B. The tournament took place in Ghana between 12 and 26 December 2024.

 Teams

 Participating nations

 Six out of seven team of WAFU zone B members associations confirmed participation in the first edition in Ghana.